bryceosterhaus/liferay-react-demo/README.md

 -   Have to disable SPA module (Liferay Frontend JS SPA Web)
 -   Had to use [hash routing](https://reacttraining.com/react-router/web/api/HashRouter) because browser history routing breaks after page reload.
 -   Unable to use custom webpack loaders or custom build process
+-   Unable to use dynamic imports and [code splitting](https://webpack.js.org/guides/code-splitting/)
 -   Requires some internal knowledge of `liferay-npm-build-support` and `liferay-npm-bundler`

 ### Standalone